 Warsaw has 1 major team in the top flight of Polish football.
 Legia Warszawa was originally formed during WWI as a club for the fighting legions.
 Legia Warszawa is the current Champions of Poland for the 2019-2020 season.
 Legia Warszawa plays their games at the Polish Army Stadium in Warsaw, Poland.
 Tickets range in price depending on the match (whether a European game, league or cup game).
 A normal matchday ticket will cost between 30-100zł, and reduced tickets 20-70zł.

 Palace of Culture and Science

 This building looks somewhat out of place in Warsaw, but it is considered a cultural icon of the city.
-Built by the Soviets in 1955 it is the tallest building in Poland and the 5th tallest building in the European Union.
+Built by the Soviets in 1955 it was originally named after Joseph Stalin, today it is the tallest building in Poland and the 5th tallest building in the European Union.
 Today the building has various uses including being the home to cinemas, theatres, libraries, sports clubs, and more.

-Most families on vacation in Warsaw head here for the observation deck.
-The Warsaw observation desk is located o the 30th floors and provides amazing panoramic views of the city in all directions.
+Most families on vacation in Warsaw’s head here for the observation deck.
+The Warsaw observation desk is located on the 30th floor and provides amazing panoramic views of the city in all directions.
 The terrace at the Palace allows you to look down on all of Warsaw.

 Pinball Station – Pinball & Arcade Museum

 You will not find any PlayStation or Xbox games here just good old fashion pinball-like we used to have in the old days.
 The Pinball Station in Warsaw has over 199 machines available to play.
 You will find vintage machines such as Twilight Zone, FunHouse, Terminator 2, Dirty Harry, Batman Forever, X Files, Star Trek, Lethal Weapon 3, The Addams Family, Road Show or arcades: Mortal Kombat 4, Pac Man, Marvel, Street Fighter, Metal Slug.